-- Another feature of the hippocampus is that it can become hyperexcitable. - For example, weak electrical stimuli can cause focal epileptic seizures in small areas of the hippocampi. - These seizures often persist for many seconds after the stimulation is over. - During hippocampal seizures, the person experiences various psychomotor effects, including olfactory, visual, auditory, tactile, and other types of hallucinations that cannot be suppressed as long as the seizure persists.
+- As in other limbic structures, stimulation of different areas in the hippocampus can cause almost any of the different behavioral patterns such as pleasure, rage, passivity, or excess sex drive. - o Another feature of the hippocampus is that it can become hyperexcitable. - For example, weak electrical stimuli can cause focal epileptic seizures in small areas of the hippocampi. - o These seizures often persist for many seconds after the stimulation is over. - During hippocampal seizures, the person experiences various psychomotor effects, including olfactory, visual, auditory, tactile, and other types of hallucinations that cannot be suppressed as long as the seizure persists.